inspiredlabs/alessandroronca/site/content/about/biography.md

 To act in coherence with nature, we must use engineering, the natural sciences and also practice developing our own, inner-technology.
 I call this: _The Human Component_.

-_The Human Component_ is living fully.
+_The Human Component_ is to live fully, in coherence with nature.
 It is the correct use of our mind and body to improve well-being be happy and live better.
-It is focus – and guides effort.
+It is focus – it guides our efforts.

 **The Wim Hof Method** helped me face cold, harsh winters, develop focus and strengthen my creativity.
 Now, I want to share this knowledge for other's to benefit.

 > Give yourself the gift of strength, happiness and health <cite>– Why learn The Wim Hof Method?
 By Alessandro Ronca</cite>